 150th Anniversary Museum Highlights Tour by Harvard Student Guides

-Ongoing during Fall and Spring Semesters (excluding Harvard University vacation breaks March 10–March 18, 2018).
-Tours are available by special request in French, Spanish, Mandarin, Korean and Turkish.
+Ongoing during Fall and Spring Semesters (excluding Harvard University vacation breaks over holidays, and March 10–March 18, 2018).
+Tours are available by special request in French, Spanish, Mandarin, and Turkish.

 Tours resume Friday, September 1, 2017 and continue through Friday, December 1, 2017.